 Kent UK Travel Guide

 Major providers in the U.K. include EE, Vodafone, O2, and Three.
-MVNOs like Giffgaff (using O2's network) are a good deal pay-as-you-go SIM cards.
+MVNOs like Giffgaff (using O2's network) offer good value pay-as-you-go SIM cards.
 These are available in supermarkets or online.

-Free Wi-Fi is common in hotels, B&Bs, cafes, pubs, and significant landmarks throughout Dover.
+Free Wi-Fi is common in hotels, B&Bs, cafes, pubs, and major attractions throughout Dover.
 Public Wi-Fi networks may be available in town centers.

 Post Office branches are available in Dover town center for sending letters and parcels.